Elena Gribelyuk

 Other

 Outside of TCS/math, I love classical music and playing the piano (my favorite composer is Rachmaninoff :)).
-I'm also passionate about math education, and I am a part-time mathematics instructor at Art of Problem Solving (Princeton location) in my free time.
+I also love to run, hike, and bake in my free time.